ChadsArcade/VMMenu/README.md

 Other|Meteorites|asteroid|meteorts
 ```

 As the file is plain text, you are free to customise it to your taste.
-For example, in the example above there are 2 clones of Asteroids by "Other" manufaturers, and these will appear on a separate page to the Atari versions of Asteroids.
+For example, in the example above there are 2 clones of Asteroids by "Other" manufacturers, and these will appear on a separate page to the Atari versions of Asteroids.
 Should you wish to bundle all the Asteroids variants together under Atari, simply edit the manufacturer field for these 2 games, changing "Other" to "Atari":

 ```bash
 Atari|Asteroids (rev 2)|asteroid|asteroid